Salesforce opens up Agentforce 360 for partners to drive agent development

-Salesforce has cut the ribbon on its Agentforce 360 platform to help partners build and sell commercial AI agents and applications
+Salesforce has opened up its Agentforce 360 platform to allow partners to build and sell AI agents and applications.

-The launch marks Salesforce’s largest partner ecosystem expansion in almost two decades and positions Agentforce 360 as a foundational tool for commercializing AI-powered solutions.
+The move marks a significant expansion for the platform and positions Agentforce 360 as a foundational tool for commercializing AI-powered solutions.

 According to the CRM giant, the revamp aims to help businesses improve how they build, customize, and monetize enterprise AI applications through flexible pricing models, automated marketplace selling, and real-time insights.